-The current limitation for Phosphorus is 250 mg/117, which is greater than the values calculated from theUser Contribution Method and Industrial User Method.
-The Water Resource Recovery Facility is designed to treat this specific pollutant and has made progress in further controlling this pollutant over the past several years.
-The actual Headworks Loading18 is less than 60% of the calculated MAHL and is demonstrative of the continued progress being made.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules of 150 mg/l will be adequate to protect the Water Resource Recovery Facility and receiving stream.
-Therefore, the Local Limit of 150.0 mg/l is justified based on Best Professional Judgment (BPJ).
+The current limitation for Phosphorus is 250 mg/1, which is greater than the values calculated from the User Contribution Method and Industrial User Method.
+There is technical support for a revision of the wastewater discharge pollutant limitation for this parameter based upon the lower seasonal NPDES limitation of 0.6 mg/l.
+Adoption of a revised pollutant discharge limitation of 125 mg/l will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+Therefore, the Local Limit of 125.0 mg/l is justified based on Best Professional Judgment (BPJ).

-Fats.
-Oils & Grease - A local limitation for Fats, Oils & Grease should be adopted on the grounds that (i) there is an existing local limitation, and (ii) Fats, Oil & Grease is a compatible pollutant specifically treated at the Water Resource Recovery Facility.
-Approximately 89.68% (23.52 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have Fats, Oils & Grease as a pollutant above domestic surcharge levels.
+Fats, Oils & Grease - A local limitation for Fats, Oils & Grease should be adopted on the grounds that (i) there is an existing local limitation, and (ii) Fats, Oil & Grease is a compatible pollutant specifically treated at the Water Resource Recovery Facility.
+Approximately 89.68% (23.52 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have Fats, Oils & Grease as a pollutant above the domestic surcharge level.